Markets in Crypto-Assets: Function

-MiCA provides legal certainty around crypto assets – cryptocurrencies, security tokens and stablecoins.
-It is similar to the EU’s Markets in Financial Instruments Directive (MiFID), which is a legal framework for securities markets, investment intermediaries and trading venues.
-MiCA covers participants in the crypto-market, including crypto-asset issuers, trading platforms, exchanges, and custodian wallet providers.
-A benefit of the MiCA proposal is that it permits banks, investment firms, and other financial institutions to engage in crypto-market activities, provided they have authorization under MiFID II to offer services.
-It was expected to be different from the UK's crypto regulatory framework.
-The UK was expected to start by regulating only a few crypto assets, while the MiCA regime was expected to be broader.
+MiCA is similar in scope to the EU's Markets in Financial Instruments Directive (MiFID), which regulates securities markets, investment intermediaries and trading venues.
+It covers crypto-asset issuers, trading platforms, exchanges and custodian wallet providers, and permits banks, investment firms and other financial institutions authorised under MiFID II to engage in crypto-asset activities.
+Its scope is broader than the United Kingdom's crypto regulatory framework, which initially covers only a limited set of crypto assets.

-MiCA introduced in two phases, established a harmonized regulatory framework for crypto-assets across all EU member states, including passporting rights for crypto-asset service providers.
-The first phase, effective from 30 June 2024, regulates the authorization and supervision of asset-referenced tokens (ART) and e-money tokens (EMT), while the second phase, effective from 30 December 2024, covers other crypto-assets and crypto-asset service providers (CASPs).
-Additionally, second-level legislation, including rules on own funds, qualified holding requirements, stress testing, and remuneration policies for issuers of ART and EMT, has been drafted by European Securities and Markets Authority and issued by the European Commission.
+MiCA was introduced in two phases.
+The first, effective from 30 June 2024, covers authorisation and supervision of asset-referenced tokens (ART) and e-money tokens (EMT).
+The second, effective from 30 December 2024, covers other crypto-assets and crypto-asset service providers (CASPs).
+Related technical standards on own funds, qualified holdings, stress testing and remuneration for ART and EMT issuers have been drafted by the European Securities and Markets Authority (ESMA) and issued by the European Commission.